MongoDB Connector

 Command insert

-a document is inserted into the collection.
-The insert
+With insert a document is inserted into the collection.
+The insert element is also the document root.

 - Please note that

-is not supported. - More information about this command can also be found at http://docs.mongodb.org/manual/reference/method/db.collection.insert/#db.collection.insert.
+Batchinsertwithinsertis not supported. - More information about this command can also be found at http://docs.mongodb.org/manual/reference/method/db.collection.insert/#db.collection.insert.

 Input